22.3 C

 Characteristics

-Arabi Sheep are a domesticated breed of sheep known for their distinct fat-tailed characteristic, originating from southwestern Iran, Southern Iraq, and Northern Arabia and Egypt.
+Arabi Sheep are a domesticated breed of sheep known for their distinct fat-tailed characteristic, originating from southwestern Iran, Southern Iraq, Northern Arabia and Egypt.
 While they can grow wool, Arabi Sheep are primarily raised for meat production.
 Though rarity has caused the decline in purebreds over the decades, organizations are fighting to save this unique breed.
-Leading efforts to preserve the distinctiveness of Arabi Sheep is reducing interbreeding of mostly found purebreds and restoring historic grazing areas used by traditional shepherds which helps strengthen their sustainability as a species.
+Leading efforts to preserve the distinctiveness of Arabi Sheep are reducing interbreeding of mostly found purebreds and restoring historic grazing areas used by traditional shepherds, which helps strengthen their sustainability as a species.

 Feed